cszach/linux-cli-guide/README.md

 By licensing this work under the [Creative Commons Zero](LICENSE) (CC0) license, we dedicate it to the Public Domain.
 We do this for the benefit of the public at large.

-In the tutorial, credits of images are written under each image.
-All images as well as text content are in the Public Domain.